List of 8-bit computer hardware graphics: Commodore 16 and Plus/4

-The MOS Technology TED was used in the Commodore 16 and Commodore Plus/4.
+The MOS Technology TED was used in the Commodore 16 and Plus/4.
 It has a palette of 121 YPbPr composite video colors consisting of sixteen hues (including black and white) at eight luminance levels.
 Black is the same color at every luminance level, so there are not 128 different colors.
 On the Commodore Plus/4, twelve colors formed a "default" palette of sorts accessible through keyboard shortcuts; these colors are underlined in the table below (RGB converted colors at a saturation level of 34%).

 The Commodore 16 and Commodore Plus/4 have two graphic modes very similar to those of the Commodore 64: Multicolor and High Resolution.

 In the Multicolor 160×200, 121-color mode, every cell of 4×8, 2:1 aspect ratio pixels can have one of four colors: two shared with the entire screen and the two background and foreground colors of the correspondent text mode character, all of them freely selectable among the entire 121-color palette (hue 0 to 15 and luminance 0 to 7 are set individually for any of them).

-In the High Resolution 320×200, 121-color mode, every cell of 8×8 pixels can have one of the two background and foreground colors of the corresponding text mode character, both freely selectable among the entire 121-color palette (again setting both the hue and the luminance).
+In the High-Resolution 320×200, 121-color mode, every cell of 8×8 pixels can have one of the two background and foreground colors of the corresponding text mode character, both freely selectable among the entire 121-color palette (again setting both the hue and the luminance).